tarkazuz/cloud-native-journey/README.md

 ## Configuration

-The following configuration files are being used:
+The following configuration options in package.json and files are being used:

  - `.editorconfig` for [EditorConfig](https://editorconfig.org/) to ensure consistent coding styles for multiple developers working on the same project across various editors and IDEs
- - `.eslintrc` for [ESLint](https://eslint.org/) to find and fix problems in JavaScript code
+ - `tslint` for [ESLint](https://eslint.org/) to find and fix problems in JavaScript code